-A small percentage of farmers do not use the genetically altered cotton plant and are able to sell their organic cotton harvest which has recently become visible in the American clothing, linen and bedding markets.
+A small percentage of farmers do not use the genetically altered cotton plant and are able to sell their organic cotton harvest which has recently become more attractive in the American clothing, linen and bedding markets.
 Natural predators of the Boll Weevil include spiders, fire ants and a parasitic wasp native to Mexico.

-The Boll Weevil gets its name from the bolls it destroyed.
+The Boll Weevil gets its name from the cotton bolls it destroyed.
 Bolls are the protective cases around the fibrous balls of cotton.
 As the cotton plant forms buds, the Boll Weevil devours the buds, preventing any usable cotton from developing.

 The Boll Weevil itself has an extremely round body and can be a shade of brown or gray with short hairs covering its thorax and abdomen ('shoulders' and 'tail').
 It has a tubular mouthpiece that resemble the shape of an anteater's snout or a downward-curved elephant's trunk.